renpy/renpy/README.rst

     mkvirtualenv renpy
     workon renpy

-Now one can install software into this virtual environment using `pip`.
+Now one can install software into this virtual environment using `pip` as in the section *With Global Permission*.
 More information on how to use this tool can be found here: (http://virtualenvwrapper.readthedocs.org/en/latest/)

 Contributing
 ============